paulipa/sico-wiki/tools/auth.md

 title: AUTH
 description: Central access management program
 published: true
-date: 2020-08-08T16:41:29.110Z
+date: 2020-10-08T18:03:43.150Z
 tags:
 editor: markdown
+dateCreated: 2020-07-05T17:33:02.063Z
 ---

 # What is AUTH
-SiCO AUTH is a central management system that links your EVE online character by taking advantage of the EVE SSO system to all of our third party services.
+EVE LinkNet AUTH is a central management system that links your EVE online character by taking advantage of the EVE SSO system to all of our third party services.
 This way we can identify your ingame character in our systems and restrict any non members out from the system.

 You can read more about EVE SSO in here https://support.eveonline.com/hc/en-us/articles/205381192-Single-Sign-On-SSO